August Hjalmar Edgren: Works

 Edgren wrote numerous books, including a report of the author's travels in Mexico.
-In addition, the multi-lingual Edgren was the author of numerous books of grammar in several languages including German, French, Italian, Spanish and Sanskrit.
+He also authored books of grammar in German, French, Italian, Spanish and Sanskrit.
 Among his publications are a German and English Dictionary, with Prof. W. D. Whitney (New York and London, 1877); and works in Swedish on The Literature of America (Göteborg, 1878), The Public Schools and Colleges of the United States (Upsala, 1879), Swedish Literature in America (Sweden, 1883) and American Antiquities (1885).